Taniec z gwiazdami season 12: Scores

 Week 1: Andrzej Deskur scored 37 out of 40 on his first dance (Waltz).
 It was the second highest score ever in Week 1, the actual record belongs to Natasza Urbańska who scored 38 on her Cha Cha Cha in Week 1 of Season 10.
 Marcin Kwaśny got 28 points for his Waltz, making it the lowest score of the week.
 Maciej & Janja were eliminated despite being 4 points from the bottom.

 Week 2: Patricia Kazadi scored 38 out of 40 on her first dance (Rumba).
 It was the second highest score ever in Week 2, the actual record belongs to Katarzyna Glinka who scored 39 on her Quickstep in Week 2 of Season 11.
 Anna Kalata got 20 points for her Rumba, making it the lowest score of the week.
 Agnieszka & Rafał were eliminated despite being 3 points from the bottom.

-Week 3: Patricia Kazadi received the first perfect score of the season.
+Week 3: Patricia Kazadi received the first perfect score of the season for her Tango.
 Marcin Kwaśny got 19 points for his Tango, making it the lowest score of the week.
 Robert & Anna were eliminated despite being 4 points from the bottom.

 Week 4: Patricia Kazadi received her second perfect score for the Paso Doble.
 Anna Kalata got 20 points for her Paso Doble, making it the lowest score of the week.
 Anna & Krzysztof were eliminated.

 Week 5: Edyta Górniak and Maria Niklińska got their first perfect scores.
 Dorota Zawadzka got 24 points for her Samba, making it the lowest score of the week.
 Marcin & Nina were eliminated despite being 5 points from the bottom.

 Week 6: Patricia Kazadi received her third perfect score for the Salsa.
 Dorota Zawadzka got 18 points for her Waltz in American Smooth, making it the lowest score of the week.
 Andrzej & Katarzyna were eliminated despite being 10 points from the bottom.

 Week 7: All couples danced to songs from Polish comedy movies.
 Monika Pyrek and Paweł Staliński got their first perfect scores.
 Patricia Kazadi received her 4th perfect score for the Quickstep.
 There was a three-way tie on the first place, with Monika Pyrek, Paweł Staliński and Patricia Kazadi all getting perfect scores.
 There was also a two-way tie on the second place, with Edyta Górniak and Maria Niklińska all getting 39 out of 40.
 Dorota Zawadzka got 24 points for her Cha-cha-cha, making it the lowest score of the week.
 Dorota & Cezary were on the bottom of the leaderboard for the third consecutive week.
 Andrzej & Blanka were eliminated despite being 13 points from the bottom.